 - Taking the stress off of you during the process so you can focus on healing

 The last thing you need during this difficult time is to spend hours in negotiations.
-A truck accident lawyer in Atlanta will handle the rest so you can recover.
+An Atlanta truck accident lawyer will handle the rest so you can recover.
 We are here to help you move forward after your injuries or a wrongful death.

 Who Can Be Sued in a Truck Accident Case?